AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 Why Do Medical Schools Care About Hobbies?

 Medical schools want to know who you are, not only as a future professional and someone who can succeed in academia, but more importantly, who you are as a person.
 Hobbies can show your well-roundedness much more than statistics or letters of recommendation can.
-Even if you share hobbies with other candidates, your unique experience and take on it can help you stand out from other applicants.
+Even if you share hobbies with other candidates, your unique experience and perspective can help you stand out from other applicants.

-Schools want to build a well-rounded class, and this goes for any school, from something brand new to something as prestigious as Stanford or Harvard.
-Schools want to build a balanced and diverse class who will be effective future colleagues and peers to one another.
+Schools want to build a well-rounded class, and this holds true for schools of all kinds, from brand-new schools to prestigious institutions like Stanford or Harvard.
+Schools want to build a balanced, diverse class that will be effective future colleagues and peers.
 Hobbies give admissions committees special insight into who you are and what you can contribute to your school.

-For example, a medical school is unlikely to select athletes exclusively, as this won’t add diversity to the thoughts and conversations of the student body.
-It’s better for schools to have a blend of voices, including athletes and also creatives, such as writers, artists, people with travel experience, etc.
+For example, a medical school is unlikely to admit athletes exclusively, as this wouldn’t add diversity to the student body’s thoughts and conversations.
+It’s better for schools to have a blend of voices, including athletes and creatives such as writers, artists, and world travelers.

 What Hobbies Add Value to Your Application?